-Mark McGeachen - Executive Director
+Mark McGeachen - Executive Director (resigned 7 June 2022)

 Mark joined the board on 5 April 2007 as part of the acquisition of AdvanceRetail Technology Limited, where he had served as Managing Director.
 As one of the initial founders of AdvanceRetail Technology Limited, Mark has experience in international software sales, as well as consulting experience with a number of the regions leading retailers.
 He has more than 25 years' experience in the information technology sector, including over 20 years' experience in the retail software market.
 He now serves as CEO for both AdvanceRetail and Island Pacific in Australia and New Zealand.
+Mark resigned from the board on 7 June 2022.